 Pricing

-Public trial for 3 days with 10 credits.
-Public plan tiers at $49, $299, $899, and $1,899 per month.
+3-day free trial with 10 credits.
+Public tiers at $49, $299, $899, and $1,899 per month.
 PAYG credits last 18 months.
-Subscription tiers have a 12-month commitment.
-Docs and pricing page show customer listing at 1 credit per request + 2 credits per customer returned.
+Subscriptions come with a 12-month commitment.
+Customer Listing is 1 credit per request + 2 credits per customer returned.

 AI dimension

-- MCP or agent path: Yes, public agent workflow surface exists
+- MCP or agent path: Yes

 - Markdown docs: Yes